pkivolowitz/asm_book/section_2/float/README.md

 [This is described here.](./../../not_written_yet.md)

 The second kind of Scalable Vector Extension (SVE) for which we do not have near-term plans to cover.
+SVE is not implemented on any generally available ARM processor including Apple Silicon.

 ## Demo Programs in this Chapter